 Weighing in at 193 words, this unusually curt period piece challenged the normal verbosity of 19th century fiction.
 But never fear, with a reliable pair of seamstress scissors, an old Remington typewriter, and some glue, anything is possible.
 Read more

 Hello again, my literary colleagues.
-I am about to head up to Laguna Beach (yeah, life is tuff here) to work with one of my clients who is developing her memoirs that are morphing nicely into a novel.(It’s what I do, by the way.
-Read more
+I am about to head up to Laguna Beach (yeah, life is tuff here) to work with one of my clients who is developing her memoirs that are morphing nicely into a novel.(It’s Read more

 Seems like we are not yet ready to put out to pasture.
 Our core writers are returning now that Diana and Morgan and Rochelle have vanquished those bully hackers and disinfected the swing set.
 Read more